 We started the session with an introduction game, building connection with two other participants, and a brief recount of the history of the Mayflower for newcomers like me.
 In Australia, we aren’t taught about the Mayflower voyage, but we do study migrations such as the convicts and outcasts that my ancestors come from, and the many other beginnings of our multicultural society.

 Following this, Georgia led us through a series of mindfulness and sensory exercises.
 With eyes closed we drew attention to every part of our bodies, then explored outwards.
 Listening to our environment, passing around two coastal objects, and smelling citrus, we were transported to the feelings of being far out at sea and away from the warm light of the rehearsal room.
-Whilst we were able to draw on these feelings, we were introduced to Hashem’s story from ‘The New Odyssey’ by Patrick Kingsley, and in smaller groups took a section to act out as a scene or tableau.
+Whilst we were able to draw on these feelings, we were introduced to Hashem’s story, a Syrian refugee whose journey is described in ‘The New Odyssey’ by Patrick Kingsley.
+In smaller groups we took a section to act out as a scene or tableau.
 Watching the other groups’ interpretations of the rollercoaster of events in this story I was inspired by the sense of community in the group and on the migrant boats; everyone working together to ensure the journey is a safe and successful one.

 As I have learnt more and more about the voyage I have grown a sense of connection to the passengers, as I am sure many other participants have.
 I felt the same when I was involved in a similar project about the 1919 Air Race from England to Australia.
 The more you learn about the details of such a voyage, and you question the motivation of the passengers, you begin to relate to them.
 Spending so much time imagining the lives of these people evokes a sense of comradery, community and compassion for someone who you have no way of actually meeting or knowing.